 Research interests: Dwarf galaxies, cosmological hydrodynamical simulations, dark matter

-Research interests: Cosmological simulations with GPUs, dark matter, large-scale structure, galaxy formation
+Research interests: Cosmological simulations with GPUs, high-performance computing, dark matter

 Research interests: Modified gravity, tests of gravity, hydrodynamical simulations, galaxy-halo connection